Sierra County, California Records

 Courthouse History - On November 26, 1885, local carpenters erected wooden gallows in a yard adjacent to this courthouse for the execution of a 19-year-old Irish immigrant convicted of murder.
 The next day, the gallows was dismantled and stored in the attic of the courthouse until 1927, when startled county employees discovered it.
 Despite complaints that it was "not conducive to happy thoughts," the gallows was reerected adjacent to the courthouse and survived the 1947 fire that destroyed the building.
 Restored in 1988, the gallows is recognized as a California Historic Landmark and is listed on the National Register of Historic Places.

 The following dates indicates what vital, land, probate, and court records are in Sierra county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Some counties encompass land settled in the eighteenth century; their records pre-date county formation.
 Land transactions and vital records recorded in the county are at the county recorder's office.
 The county clerk general has probate books and files from the county's superior court, civil court records, and naturalizations.
 Divorces may be in either place, depending on how filed.

 - Sierra County Recorder-Clerk has Birth / Death Records from 1857 / 1873, Marriage Records from 1853 and Land Records from 1852.
 The County Recorder-Clerk is s responsible for examination and recording of all documents presented for recording that deal with establishing ownership of land in the County or as required by statute; administers the real property transfer tax law and maintains a permanent record and indexes of all documents for public viewing plus providing certified copies requested by the public; recording of all lawful documents such as deeds, deeds of trust, judgments, liens, affidavits, Uniform Commercial Code Financial Statements, etc; and the filing of Births, Deaths, and Marriages.